-In India, Pannini creates an exact and complete description of the Sanskrit language, including pronunciation.
-Sanskrit could be recreated using nothing but Pannini's grammar.
-Pannini's grammar is probably the first formal system of any kind, predating Euclid.
-Even today, nothing like it exists for any other natural language of comparable size or corpus.
-Pannini is the object of serious study today.
-But in the 1940's and 1950's Pannini is almost unknown in the West.
-Pannini will have no direct effect on the other events in this timeline.
+In India, Panini creates an exact description of the Sanskrit language, including pronunciation.
+Sanskrit can be completely reconstructed using nothing but Panini's grammar.
+Panini's grammar, which predates Euclid, is probably the first formal system of any kind.
+In the future, nothing like it will exist for any other natural language of significant size or corpus.

 Andrey Markov introduces his

-In 1913, Markov revisits his chains, applying them to the sequence of vowels and consonants in Pushkin's Eugene Onegin[3].
+In 1913, Markov revisits his chains, applying them to the sequence of vowels and consonants in Pushkin's Eugene Onegin.[6]
 Again, Markov's interest is not in parsing.
-Nonetheless, this is an application of what later will be regarded as a parsing technique to language, and apparently for the first time in the West.
+Nonetheless, this is an application to language of what later will be regarded as a parsing technique, and apparently for the first time in the West.

-Emil Post defines and studies a formal rewriting system[4] using productions.
-With this, the process of rediscovering Pannini in the West begins.
+Emil Post defines and studies a formal rewriting system[10] using productions.
+With this, the process of rediscovering Panini in the West begins.

 Alan Turing discovers the stack as part of his design of the ACE machine.
-This is important in parsing because recursive parsing requires stacks.
-The importance of Turing's discovery is not noticed at the time and stacks will be rediscovered many times over the next two decades[5].
+This will be important in parsing because recursive parsing requires stacks.
+The importance of Turing's discovery is not noticed in 1945 and stacks will be rediscovered many times over the next two decades[11].

-Claude Shannon publishes the foundation paper of information theory[6].
-In this paper, Shannon models English using Andrey Markov's chains[7].
-The approach is similar to Markov's but the intent seems to be different -- Shannon's is a serious attempt at a contribution to parsing human languages.
+Claude Shannon publishes the foundation paper of information theory[12].
+In this paper, Shannon models English using Andrey Markov's chains[13].
+The approach is similar to Markov's but the intent is different -- Shannon's is a serious attempt at a contribution to parsing human languages.

-From 1949 to 1951 at the ETH Zurich, Heinz Rutishauser worked on the design of what we would now call a compiler[8].
-Rutishauser's arithmetic expression parser did not honor precedence but it does allow nested parentheses.
+From 1949 to 1951 at the ETH Zurich, Heinz Rutishauser works on the design of what we will come to call a compiler[14].
+Rutishauser's arithmetic expression parser does not honor precedence but it does allow nested parentheses.
 It is perhaps the first algorithm which can really be considered a parsing method.
-Rutishauser's compiler was never implemented.
+Rutishauser's compiler is never implemented.

 In the form of arithmetic expressions, operator expressions are the target of the first efforts at automatic parsing.
 We will not see this issue go away.
 Very informally[9], we can say that an operator expression is an expression built up from operands and operators.
 It is expected that the operand might be another operator expression, so operator expressions raise the issue of recursion.